lucasfelipe/myseries_test/README.md

 # MySeries Project

 This Project uses Clean Architecture with VIPER.

-This project was inspired by Involves Recruiter Team
+It was inspired by Involves Recruiter Team